God GEB: God of the Earth in Ancient Egyptian Mythology

 His imagery is full of symbolism that goes beyond his earthly domain.
 He is often depicted in a reclining position, with his wife, Nut, the sky goddess, arched above him.
 Their father, Shu, is seen standing between them, keeping them apart.
 This imagery represents the ancient Egyptians' understanding of the world, where the sky (Nut) is held above the earth (Geb) by the air (Shu).

 The figure of Geb was also a symbol of the pharaoh's power.
 As the god of the earth and a divine judge, his authority was invoked to legitimize the pharaoh's rule.
-The pharaoh was seen as Geb's earthly representative, tasked with maintaining Ma'at, the divine order of the universe.
+The pharaoh was seen as Geb's earthly representative, tasked with maintaining Ma'at, the universe's divine order.

 Geb in Modern Culture

-Though the worship of him has long since faded, his influence can still be seen in modern culture.
-His name lives on in popular culture, particularly in fantasy literature and games, where his characteristics often inspire characters or settings.
-His story continues to fascinate historians, mythologists, and those interested in ancient cultures.
+Though his worship has faded, his influence can still be seen in modern culture.
+His name lives on in popular culture, particularly fantasy literature and games, where his characteristics often inspire characters or settings.
+His story fascinates historians, mythologists, and those interested in ancient cultures.